 Using a rotating collector we can affect the arrangement of fibers

 Parameters affecting the process of electrospinning

 Properties of polymer solution, which most significantly affect the process of electrospinning:

 - solution viscosity depending mostly on polymer molecular weight as well as polymer concentration,

 - solution electric conductivity,

 Initialization of electrospinning process needs overcoming of surface tension of solution by electric interactions between charges.
-The surface tension of commonly used solvents does not vary seriously, being for most solvents between 20 and 40 mN/m2, with exception for very high surface tension of water.
+The surface tension of commonly used solvents is in the range of 20 - 40 mN/m2, with an exception of the very high surface tension of water.
 One of the conditions for electrospinning is that the viscosity should be above some critical value to prevent the breakage of the jet.
 The higher molecular weight of polymer (viscosity of solution) results in more entanglements, preventing the breakage of the fibers and formation of beads.

-The second group of parameters which affect electrospinning process are processing conditions:
+The second group of parameters that affect the electrospinning process are processing conditions:

 - applied voltage,